Skip to content

 And if you’re strength training, you will need plenty of protein to keep your muscles strong.
 A 2011 study revealed that intermittent fasting causes less muscle loss than regular calorie restricted diets.
 However, you will still need to support the maintenance and growth of your muscles to prevent this from happening.

 A diet plan for intermittent fasting should therefore include animal and plant protein, such as meat, eggs and seeds.
-Wholegrains such as brown rice and oats are also a good idea, as are good fats such as those found in avocados.
+Nutrient dense carbs such as brown rice, oats, quinoa, lentils, black beans are also a good idea, as are good fats such as those found in avocados.
 Mix this in with plenty of fruit and vegetables.

 To support your training while following an intermittent fasting diet, you can also enjoy our amino acid supplements.
 With zero sugar with ultra-low calories, they are ideal sources of essential amino acids (EAAs) without using up precious calorie allocations.
 These amino acids will help to support your muscle growth and recovery.
 Take a look at our pre-workout drink FOCUS and our intra-workout drink RECOVERY to find out more.